 Below are details of some of our regular activities.
-Please note that some of these activities are not running at the moment in line with current guidelines relating to COVID-19.
-The contact details, locations, and timings for those activities which are still taking place can be found on our Events page and in our monthly Newsletter.
+The contact details, locations, and timings for activities can be found on our Events page and in our Monthly Newsletter.
 If you are not a member and would like more information before joining, please email us at :

 Membership Secretary: firstname.lastname@example.org

-The Paris group meets in various cafés in Paris, usually in the afternoon of the third or fourth Monday of each month.
+The Paris group is a dynamic group which likes to exchange views on books in various cafés around Paris.
+Meetings usually take place in the afternoon of the 3rd or 4th Monday of the month.

-The Conversation Group usually meets on the 1st and 3rd Thursday afternoons of the month at 2.30 pm.
+The Conversation Group usually meets twice a month on Wednesday afternoons at 4pm.
 Participants take turns in hosting the meeting in their homes.
+When COVID restrictions allow, participants take turns in hosting the meeting in their homes.

 The Needlecraft group is a joint activity with the Women’s International Club ( Le WIC de Paris), so there are members from both groups.
 The only “qualifying requirement “ to join is that you bring along some work involving “needles”.
 This can be any form of sewing, such as patchwork, cross-stitch, embroidery, tapestry work, etc. Knitting or crochet is also welcome as these, of course, also use “needles”.

 At various times, members have been making curtains, altering hems on skirts or trousers, making Christmas decorations...or even working on a Portuguese tapestry carpet!

 The group meets every Wednesday from 1.30 pm till around 5.00 pm, meeting in each other’s homes.
 Those who wish to can also finish off the day with a gin and tonic.
 This is a friendly group, keen to welcome new members.